 As a result, the arguments that are spewed forth against the eternal security of the believer are reduced to a flimsy straw man, because the simple fact remains irrevocably true:

 if you can lose it, it ain't biblical salvation.

-Speaking of straw men: Many of the people who stridently denounce and demonize the doctrine of the eternal security of the Church Age believer deliberately refer to people who are about as born again as a rabid dog as being "saved" in order to make OSAS appear to be a false doctrine.
-Now, I realize that none of us is perfect, and we're all wrong about something, but these guys...all I can say is I honestly hope I get to hear what Jesus will have to say to them for twisting His Word and using it to lift themselves up while putting their brothers and sisters back under the bondage of the works-based treadmill He shed His precious blood to free them from.
+Speaking of straw men: Many people who denounce and demonize the doctrine of eternal security deliberately refer to people who are about as born again as a rabid dog as being "saved" in order to make OSAS appear to be a false doctrine.
+Now, none of us is perfect, but these guys...all I can say is I honestly hope I get to hear what Jesus will have to say to them for twisting His Word and using it to lift themselves up while putting their brothers and sisters back under the bondage of the works-based treadmill He shed His precious blood to free them from.

 So if you have believed the gospel and been born again, there is no reason whatsoever for you to have cold feet at the thought of the meeting our Bridegroom face to face in the near future.
 On the contrary, you have every reason to be ready to burst with excitement and anticipation, because judging from the way end-time scenario is developing, our redemption is drawing nigh...and from all indications, we're talking very nigh.

-The only reason to have cold feet is because you're afraid you aren't ready, or don't quite measure up to some standard.
-But I hope I have been able to get you to see that if you have truly repented of sin and completely trusted Him for your salvation, then you are in Christ.
+The only reason to have cold feet is because you're afraid you don't measure up to some standard.
+But I hope you can see that if you have truly believed the gospel and trusted Him for your salvation, then you are in Christ.